Airconnex/aeropage-wordpress/readme.txt

 <p><img src="assets/Untitled%205.png" alt="Untitled"></p>
 <p><img src="assets/Untitled%206.png" alt="Untitled"></p>
 <h2 id="post-data-fields-metadata-">Post Data &amp; Fields (MetaData)</h2>
-<p>you can create dynamic values for your posts when they appear in â€˜loopsâ€™ on your Wordpress archive pages, query and loop templates</p>
+<p>you can create dynamic values for your posts when they appear in "loops" on your Wordpress archive pages, query and loop templates</p>
 <p><strong>Post Title</strong></p>
 <p>If you want to make a custom title, instead of using the default name of the records.</p>
 <p><strong>Post Image</strong></p>